SCSIExpress/RCSM/README.md

 **Stream won't start:**
 - Verify camera is connected and detected: `ls /dev/video*`
+- For Raspberry Pi CSI camera: `libcamera-hello --list-cameras`
-- Check GStreamer installation: `gst-launch-1.0 --version`
+- Check FFmpeg installation: `ffmpeg -version`
 - Ensure no other applications are using the camera

 **Web interface not accessible:**